 Premises of 2 London Street, Enmore, sold for $965,000 to pay purported Turner Freeman debt

-The only asset as owned by Enmore Spiritualist Church Incorporated, ie the church building, is sold as part of the winding up of the association in order to pay Turner Freeman’s disputed debt, with the sale having been arranged by Michael Jones, liquidator.
+The only asset as owned by Enmore Spiritualist Church Incorporated, ie the church building, is sold as part of the winding up of the association in order to pay Turner Freeman’s disputed debt, with the sale having been arranged by Michael Gregory Jones of Jones Partners (liquidator).

 20 December 2012